Flash, bang, wallop, what a picture

 Guardian readers' photos.

-The Anti-War Photographer - Philip Jones Griffiths by Alex Bamford
+The Anti-War Photographer - Philip Jones Griffiths

 An exhibition at London's TJ Boulting marks the 10 year anniversary of Magnum photographer, Philip Jones Griffith's death with two bodies of work; his coverage of the Vietnam War and his pictures of Britain taken between 1950 – 1970.